TingtingSsl2/scRNA-seq/09_Monocle3 for trajectory analysis.md

   <img width="60%" height="60%" src="WechatIMG212.png">
 </p>

+(a) Monocle 2 automatically learns single-cell trajectories and branch points by reversed graph embedding (Online Methods).
+Each cell is represented as a point in high-dimensional space (x), where each dimension corresponds to the expression level of an ordering gene.
+Data are projected onto a lower-dimensional space (z) by dimension-reduction methods such as PCA, and Monocle 2 constructs a spanning tree on a set of centroids (diamonds) chosen automatically using k-means clustering.
+Cells are then shifted toward the nearest tree vertex, vertex positions are updated to ‘fit’ cells, a new spanning tree is learned, and the process is iterated until the tree and cells converge.
+The user then selects a tip as the ‘root’, each cell’s pseudotime is calculated as its geodesic distance along the tree to the root, and its branch is automatically assigned based on the principal graph.

 ## Trajectory and subtrajectories
 As cells progress along a differentiation trajectory, they may diverge along two or more separate paths.
 After Monocle finds the longest sequence of similar cells, it examines cells not along this path to find alternative trajectories through the MST.
 It orders these subtrajectories and connects them to the main trajectory, and annotates each cell with both a trajectory and a pseudotime value.
 Monocle thus orders cells by progress through differentiation and can reconstruct branched biological processes, which might arise when a precursor cell makes cell fate decisions that govern the generation of multiple subsequent lineages.
 Importantly, Monocle is unsupervised and needs no prior knowledge of specific genes that distinguish cell fates, and is thus suitable for studying a wide array of dynamic biological processes.